4.1 React.js with Node.js

 let data=...; ReactDOM.render(<Weather attrname={data} />, document.getElementById('tr2-root3'));

-• A object can be passed as an attribute (or called property).
+• An object or an array can be passed as an attribute (or called property).
 E.g., data={ {name:"John", age:23} }

 • Trial 3.
 Let's try to use a class component.